Property Development Finance in a Tough Lending Market

 How the project is presented both verbally and in the loan application documentation plays a crucial role in whether or not the loan for property development finance is approved by the lender.
 Just saying the wrong thing once can result in the banker running for the hills.

-For example, most lenders will not approve a project that they consider to be ‘short term lending’.
-‘Short term loans are commercial in nature defined as financing a project where there is a complete sale and divestment of created assets and closing down of the loan facility in a short period of time -typically one to two years (‘build and flip model’). most residential lenders are unhappy with this situation as the lender has high exposure but owing to the short time period of the loan, make little return by way of interest repayments as interest repayments generally are more substantial where loans are for a longer period (ie. 30 year mortgage).
+For example, most lenders will not approve a project for residential loan product that they consider to be ‘short term lending’.
+‘Short term loans are commercial in nature, defined as financing a project where there is a complete sale and divestment of created assets and closing down of the loan facility in a short period of time -typically one to two years (‘build and flip model’).
+Most residential lenders are unhappy with this situation as the lender has high exposure but owing to the short time period of the loan, make little return by way of interest repayments as interest repayments generally are more substantial where loans are for a longer period (ie. 30 year mortgage).
 It can easily be seen how the objectives of the bank and a real estate developer seeking finance are at odds.
 Commercial property development finance with higher interest rates, is what is on offer from most major lenders in Australia for these sorts of projects where the intent is to sell in the short term.

 By comparison, were the same request for property development finance is presented as a build and hold strategy (with a longer repayment period) the bank would have a greater appetite for the project.
 There is no reason that a borrower who has financed a loan based on a build and hold strategy cannot sell their assets and close out the property development loan as and when a change of circumstance requires- there is also significant benefit from a capital gains tax, capital growth and passive income perspective to warrant considering a hold.